openhybrid/Arduino-Yun-image/README.md

 Download and unzip the Arduino Yún Image to your computer.
-You will now have a folder with the hybrid.dmg image on your computer.
+You will now have a folder with the `hybrid.dmg` image file on your computer.

-Within the terminal, open the folder that stores the hybrid.dmg file.
+Using the terminal (command line), navigate to the folder containing the `hybrid.dmg` file.

 ### Find the SD card device